Czech Republic: Literature

 The literature from the area of today's Czech Republic was mostly written in Czech, but also in Latin and German or even Old Church Slavonic.
-Franz Kafka, while bilingual in Czech and German, wrote his works (The Trial, The Castle) in German.
+Franz Kafka, although a competent user of Czech, wrote in his mother tongue, German.
+His works include The Trial and The Castle.

 In the second half of the 13th century, the royal court in Prague became one of the centers of German Minnesang and courtly literature.
 The Czech German-language literature can be seen in the first half of the 20th century.

 Bible translations played a role in the development of Czech literature.
 The oldest Czech translation of the Psalms originated in the late 13th century and the first complete Czech translation of the Bible was finished around 1360.
 The first complete printed Czech Bible was published in 1488.
 The first complete Czech Bible translation from the original languages was published between 1579 and 1593.
 The Codex Gigas from the 12th century is the largest extant medieval manuscript in the world.

 Czech-language literature can be divided into several periods: the Middle Ages; the Hussite period; the Renaissance humanism; the Baroque period; the Enlightenment and Czech reawakening in the first half of the 19th century, modern literature in the second half of the 19th century; the avant-garde of the interwar period; the years under Communism; and the Czech Republic.

 The antiwar comedy novel The Good Soldier Švejk is the most translated Czech book in history.

 The international literary award the Franz Kafka Prize is awarded in the Czech Republic.

 The Czech Republic has the densest network of libraries in Europe.

 Czech literature and culture played a role on at least two occasions when Czechs lived under oppression and political activity was suppressed.
 On both of these occasions, in the early 19th century and then again in the 1960s, the Czechs used their cultural and literary effort to strive for political freedom, establishing a confident, politically aware nation.